christoschronopoulos/automatic-plant-watering-system/README.md

 When pressing the **_Left_** button, it returns to the main menu.
 It is important to note that the value changes are saved!

 ### WATERING MODE
-The WATERING MODE menu item shows the current state of the relays (and hence, of the pumps or any connected device)
+The WATERING MODE menu item shows the current state of the relays (and hence, of the pumps or any connected device) and the remaining time to the next watering session.
+If the user exits the WATERING MODE the timer restarts.
+Therefore, on must remain in this menu item without exiting to succesfully schedule and perform the automated watering.
+This means that it is recommended all the required settings to be set before entering the WATERING MODE.

 ## Schematic
 ![Schematic](https://github.com/christoschronopoulos/automatic-plant-watering-system/blob/master/schematic.png)